Beee4life/events-manager-emails/README.md

 1. Go to your WordPress Admin plugins page.
 1. Activate the plugin by clicking `Activate` after installation.

 ## Usage

-When activated the plugin installs a
+When activated the plugin installs a :

 * default template
 * default styling
 * default message

+The email subject is not set, because all 4 fields need to be set, to send an email.

 You can customise these settings through the admin panel.
 More info can be found in the contextual help (top right).